 Using the model described by equation 2, we found that across all individuals, though individual left-right position was positively correlated with the probability of the group to turn right, individual left-right speed had a much greater influence (figure 4a).
-In other terms, the probability of the group to turn right increases more as an individual’s movement towards the right increase, than as an individual’s position along the left-right axis increases.
-Similarly, the probability of the group to speed up was influenced more by individual front-back movement than by individual front-back position (figure 4b.)
+In other terms, the probability of the group to turn right increased more as an individual’s movement towards the right increased, than as an individual’s position along the left-right axis increases.
+Similarly, the probability of the group to speed up was influenced more by individual front-back movement than by individual front-back position (figure 4b).